 SMS SOAP API for Business Applications

-Messaging Web Service overview
+SOAP Messaging Web Service Overview

 The Messaging Web Service provided by MessageMedia is a server-side API that may be integrated into client applications.
 It allows client applications to send and receive SMS and text to voice messages over the internet, and track delivery of text messages.
 This web service provides an interface to the MessageMedia Gateway.
 The MessageMedia Gateway provides intelligent carrier-switching and routes messages through different communication carriers to maximize efficiency and service.

 Client applications communicate with the Messaging Web Service via XML documents.
 These XML documents may be transported to and from the web service via either SOAP or HTTP-POST.

 SOAP Messaging Web Service Features